 The objective and mandate of the ECC Certification System is the establishment of a certified network in which patients are treated in a comprehensive, interdisciplinary and multi-professional manner on the basis of evidence-based guidelines.
 The quality of treatment within the network is recorded, evaluated and used for ongoing quality improvements as part of the audit processes.

 The certified centre network on the example of Colorectal Cancer Centre:

-The Certification Commission is the legislative entity.
+The Certification Commissions is the legislative entity.
 It has on average 30 representatives from scientific societies, professional associations, working groups and self-help groups.
 It draws together expertise from all medical specialties that treat oncological patients.
 The representatives draw up the Catalogue of Requirements and, by extension, the tumour-specific requirements based on the medical guidelines.

 The decision about awarding a certificate (judiciary) is made in another, independent body, the “Certificate Award Committee”.
 Three trained experts are responsible for each procedure.
 They are free and independent in their evaluation.
-The Committee awards the certificates solely on the basis of the centre’s presentation and the audit documentation drawn up by the experts.
+The Committee awards the certificates solely on the basis of the centre’s submitted documents and the audit documentation drawn up by the experts.

 Below and overview of the areas of responsibility within the Certification System: